Skip to main content

 In Austria:

-• It is covered by broader policies rather than separate dedicated policies that address the protection, empowerment, and participation of children and the digital environment.
+• BIK+ is covered by broader policies rather than in separate dedicated policies and/or covers only one or two of the dimensions of protection, empowerment and participation.

 • National/regional policies and policy documents do not refer to children's rights in the digital environment.